Supreme Court Adds More Cases To 2017-2018 Term, Including Union Dispute

 The court consolidated these three cases, which have to do with military justice — specifically, whether a military officer can simultaneously serve on both the U.S. Court of Military Commission Review and as an appellate military judge on a service court of criminal appeals.

 Collins was convicted of receiving stolen property.
-He is seeking to suppress evidence police obtained without a warrant, regarding a stolen motorcycle that was parked in the driveway of a house where he was living.
+He is seeking to suppress evidence police obtained without a warrant regarding a stolen motorcycle that was parked in the driveway of a house where he was living.

 The case revolves around an appeal in a family dispute over the estate of Ethlyn Louise Hall, the late owner of land in St. John, the U.S. Virgin Islands.
-Hall died in May of 2012.
+Hall died in May 2012.

 The court previously considered this case; it turns on the interpretation of labor and overtime laws as they apply to employees at car dealerships.
 Navarro worked as a service adviser at a Mercedes-Benz dealership; while overtime laws don't apply to car salesmen and mechanics, he says they do apply to advisers.

-Byrd was indicted on charges of possessing heroin with intent to distribute, as well as possessing body armor; he was found to have 2,500 bags of heroin during a traffic stop in Pennsylvania in 2014.
+Byrd was indicted on charges of possessing heroin with intent to distribute as well as possessing body armor; he was found to have 2,500 bags of heroin during a traffic stop in Pennsylvania in 2014.
 Byrd says the stop was a pretext and that the vehicle shouldn't have been searched.

 As SCOTUSblog reports, the issue is "Whether Abood v.
 Detroit Board of Education should be overruled and public-sector 'agency shop' arrangements invalidated under the First Amendment."